alejandramedina04/MEDINA_LPP_RAG/README.md

 It is **not** intended for general topics, so the best results come from questions about AI concepts, uses, risks, ethics, and social or policy impact.

-### 4.2 Goal – "Answer questions about artificial intelligence using the vector database."
+### 4.2 Goal – Answer questions about artificial intelligence using the vector database.

 The agent answers questions by:
 - Retrieving passages from a DuckDB vector database built from the 18 curated AI sources
 - Using those passages to generate the response